Brian Harman Betting Profile: The Sentry - PGA TOUR

 Harman's Recent Performances

-- He has finished with an average score of -8 those five times he's made the cut.
+- He has an average score of -8 across his last five events.

-- Off the tee, Brian Harman has averaged 293.2 yards in his past five tournaments.
+- In terms of driving distance, Brian Harman has averaged 293.2 yards in his past five starts.

-- Looking at Strokes Gained: Total, Harman has an average of 1.334 in his past five tournaments.
+- Harman is averaging 1.334 Strokes Gained: Total in his past five tournaments.

 Harman's Advanced Stats and Rankings